Here we have answered some of your burning questions regarding Blogchatter’s Ebook Carnival:

 Q19.
 Do you (author) earn through the ebook carnival?

 No you do not.
-Since the listing is free of charge, the books are available for free to the community (or anyone who wishes to read) for the 2 months i.e. May and June while the campaign is ongoing.
-Post 30 June, you are free to do what you wish with your ebook.
+Since the listing is free of charge, the books are available for free to the community (or anyone who wishes to read) for the one month while the campaign is ongoing.
+Post that, you are free to do what you wish with your ebook.